 By making this insurance data available to private market insurance companies willing to write policies in the designated catastrophe area, the online data repository results in additional insurance options for TWIA policyholders.
 Acceptance of any offers received is completely voluntary.
 TWIA updated its privacy policy to allow for the release of certain non-public information through the Depopulation Portal, while also allowing policyholders the opportunity to opt out and limit the disclosure of their information.
-The new privacy notice was mailed to all policyholders and the opt-out period concluded in the third quarter of 2014.
+At this time, 16 member companies have applied for and received access to the Depopulation Portal.
+The list of member companies with access can be found on the TWIA website.
+One participating carrier, United Property & Casualty Insurance Company (UPC), began extending offers to almost 60,000 TWIA policyholders in March 2015 and, as of August 31, 2015, had received 3,360 acceptances.